LunarG/VulkanSamples/README.md

 Windows 7+ with additional required software packages:

 - Microsoft Visual Studio 2013 Professional.
-Note: it is possible that lesser/older versions may work, but that has not bee n tested.
+Note: it is possible that lesser/older versions may work, but that has not been tested.
 - CMake (from http://www.cmake.org/download/).
 Notes:
   - Tell the installer to "Add CMake to the system PATH" environment variable.
 - Python 3 (from https://www.python.org/downloads).
 Notes:
   - Select to install the optional sub-package to add Python to the system PATH environment variable.
-  - Need python3.3 or later to get the Windows py.exe launcher that is used to get python3 rather than python2 if both are i nstalled on Windows
+  - Need python3.3 or later to get the Windows py.exe launcher that is used to get python3 rather than python2 if both are installed on Windows
 - Git (from http://git-scm.com/download/win).
   - Tell the installer to allow it to be used for "Developer Prompt" as well as "Git Bash".
   - Tell the installer to treat line endings "as is" (i.e. both DOS and Unix-style line endings).